louisbutt338/nFoils/README.md

 ```

 *Development was partly supported by an agreement between the University of Birmingham and UKAEA on a Joint Research Laboratory for
-Fusion Environment Impact on Materials, part-funded by the EPSRC Energy Programme [grant number EP/W006839/1].
+Fusion Environment Impact on Materials, part-funded by EPSRC (grant number EP/W006839/1).
 It was also supported
-by a contract (Contract Number 14455) awarded by UKAEA to Develop a small solid lithium ceramic breeder with in-line tritium detection
+by a contract (contract number 14455) awarded by UKAEA to Develop a small solid lithium ceramic breeder with in-line tritium detection
 capability for calibrated neutron sources.
 LB is grateful for a PhD scholarship awarded by the University of Birmingham and UKAEA.*